gauravkukade/fin-blog/_posts/2024-02-01-investments-for-beginners.md

 ### 1. Savings Accounts and Certificate of Deposit (CD) or Fixed Deposit (FD):

 #### a.
 Savings Accounts
-You can keep your money in a savings account if you want maximum liquidity.
+You can keep your money in a savings account for maximum liquidity.
 You can withdraw it anytime you want plus you earn a small amount of interest too.

 Think of it as a super-charged piggy bank.
 Put your allowance here and earn a little interest, like tiny rewards for keeping your money safe.